 Similar to ecologists and environmentalists, plastic manufacturers have embraced the idea of utilizing bioplastics.
 They have many advantages and benefits for the public, as well as for manufacturers.
 At the same time, even with the current limitations, researchers are finding ways to continue improving bioplastic materials.
 Take a look at some of the benefits below.

 Compared to conventional types, bioplastics have a much lower environmental footprint.
 Manufacturers use 60-65% less energy to make bioplastic materials.
 And surprisingly, this generates 68% fewer greenhouse gases.
 Great news for everyone.

 The Plastics Industry and Environmentalists Deem Them Safer

-Bioplastics easily break down and can remain in a non-toxic state while they degrade.
+Bioplastics break down easily and can remain in a non-toxic state as they degrade.
 And since their design is from biomass, their broken-down compost can also serve as a soil improver.
 It will not endanger humans or wildlife.

 Although bioplastics are revolutionary, they can come with some drawbacks.
 For example, depending on how manufacturers make certain variants of these plastics, some decompose and produce small amounts of methane gas.
 Also, as it stands, bioplastics are still more expensive to make than most regular plastic